SAP-archive/dbr-tool/USER_GUIDE.md

 #### Configuration

-The configuration for restore lists types that should be imported into Document service.
+The configuration for restoration contains a list of types to be imported into Document service.
-Each type's configuration holds information about a client, a tenant, a name of a type and a name of a file where document are stored.
+Each type's configuration holds information about a client, a tenant, a name of a type and a name of a file where documents are stored.

 ```
 [